-For instance, both an user (through the GUI) or a developer (through the API) can request the evaluation of an arbitrary lvalue or expression at a given statement.
-The obtained result represents all the possible values that this lvalue or expression may have anytime an actual execution reaches the selected statement.
+Both the user (through the GUI) or a Frama-C plug-in can request the evaluation, at a specific statement, of an lvalue (or an arbitrary expression).
+The variation domain thus obtained contains all the values that this lvalue or expression may have anytime an actual execution reaches the selected statement.